Vertco/KatanaForNinjaOne/README.md

 Below are some guides to help you get started with the extension.

 ## Settings file
-Trigger for NinjaOne has an option to import settings.
+Katana for NinjaOne has an option to import settings.
 This will make it easier to roll out the extension to multiple users.
 The settings are stored in a .json file with the content formatted as shown below:
 ```
 {